 Jerry Kunkel

 A life-long collector, Jerry Kunkel is well known for his paintings loaded with images that trigger our cultural memory and collective consciousness, all mined from his collections.
-He considers the process of collecting transformative and, lucky for us, his paintings make that transformation visible for us to see.
+He considered the process of collecting to be transformative and, lucky for us, his paintings make that transformation visible for us to see.

-Jerry Kunkel’s paintings are held in the public collections of the Denver Art Museum, CO; Anderson Ranch Arts Center, CO; Southern Illinois University Carbondale, IL; Kirkland Museum, Denver, CO; Sun Valley Center for the Arts and Humanities, ID; Aurora Campus Library, Denver, CO; Kaiser Permanente; Amoco, Inc; Anaconda Corporation; and others including numerous private collections.
+Jerry Kunkel was awarded a solo exhibition at the Denver Art Museum in 1974 and exhibited nationally in such venues as the Chicago Art Institute, IL, San Francisco Museum of Fine Arts, CA, Whitney Museum of American Art, NY, NY, and numerous others.
+Jerry Kunkel’s paintings are held in the public collections of the Denver Art Museum, CO; Anderson Ranch Arts Center, CO; Southern Illinois University Carbondale, IL; Kirkland Museum, Denver, CO; Sun Valley Center for the Arts and Humanities, ID; Aurora Campus Library, Denver, CO; Kaiser Permanente; Amoco, Inc; Anaconda Corporation; and others including numerous private collections